DIPlib/diplib/DIPworkplan.md

     `dip::Framework::Projection()`. **Design work needed**.

 15. Algorithms built on `dip::Framework::Projection()`: max, min, mean projections, etc.

-15. **(X)**
-    Image iterators. **Lots of design work needed**, though some is done.
-Iterators are useful as simpler substitutes of the frameworks, to be used in only a few library functions, meant for the library user to implement pixel-wise processing, and filters, without the steep learning curve nor pointers.

 16. **(X)**
     Algorithms that do not depend on any framework: all binary morphology, the